PDF Accessibility Remediation Techniques

 Okay, so you're ready to actually fix those pdfs, huh?
 Good, cause it's time to look at the stuff that'll help ya out.

 • Software is key.
-Adobe Acrobat Pro DC is, like, the industry standard; it's got everything.
+Adobe Acrobat Pro DC is, like, the industry standard; it's got everything, including a robust accessibility checker, tagging tools, and form creation capabilities.

 Choosing the right tool really depends on what you need and, ya know, how much you wanna spend.
 Next up, more resources.